 The next stage of the game is the turning stage where one card is dealt and the player can start betting again with the option of raise, call, check or fold.
-With all the players done betting, the dealer proceeds to the river stage.
+With all the player done betting, dealer proceeds to river stage.
 After all, players are done, players now expose their holdings to determine a winner.
 This is called the showdown.

 During the showdown, the remaining players open their cards, and with the help of the dealer, a winner is determined.
 The player with the best combination of five cards wins the pot according to the poker card combination ranking as shown: